hatakkey/MAG-cups/README.md

      -------------------------------------------------------------------------------
      Number of peers : 1

-     **check that the two MAG-C sysnc with each other i.e. MAG-C1 is master , MAG-C2 is standby and Geo-Redundancy State: Hot**
+3.2 **check the two MAG-C sysnc with each other i.e. MAG-C1 is master , MAG-C2 is standby and Geo-Redundancy State: Hot**
      ```bash
      *A:SMF1# show redundancy multi-chassis mc-mobile peer 10.10.10.2
      ===============================================================================